alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ## The data

-I downloaded my Messenger data from the past few months on Facebook to plot my Messenger network.
-I was interested in things like

-* Who is central to my social life?
-* Did I make my various friends' groups interact?
+I downloaded my Facebook data a while ago and only requested a few month to minimize the wait and size of the file.
+The folder contains all my Facebook activity including my messages with some very convenient metadata.
+For this project, I only use this metadata of the messages: the conversation members.
+Participants in the group chats - my connections on Messenger - will be the nodes, and an edge between two connections (including myself) is the result of being members of the same group chat.
+For, instance from my private chat with Pauline, there is an edge `(Alix, Pauline)` and from a group what what Max, Pauline and I there are three edges `(Alix, Pauline), (Pauline, Max), (Alix Max)`.
+This is an undirected network.

 <br/>

 ## Methods

-### Pre-processing
+### Pre-processing steps

-I processed the data in python.
-I used a loop to open all the folders containing the `.json` files and append the conversations.
-I then extracted all the conversation participants (either a connection and me or a group chat I belong to).
-From this I created the edges of the network and I could weight them by computing the frequency table of the edges.
-For instance if (Alix, Max) appears 5 times, I got `[(Alix, Max), 5]`.
+I processed the data in `Python`.
+The original data I got from Facebook was a folder `/messages/inbox` which contains as many folders as conversations I have - both private conversations and group chats.
+Each folder contains a `.json` file which lists the members of the conversation, and for each message in the chat, the sender, timestamp and content.
+I used a loop to open all the folders, fetch the `.json` content and appended all the conversations to a single object.
+From this, I extracted all the conversation participants (my nodes) and whenever two people appear in a conversation, their two names form a tuple (my edges).
+Finally, I generate the edge weight by computing the frequency table of the edges.
+For instance if `(Alix, Max)` appears 5 times, I get a list made of a tupe (the edge) and a numerical (the weight) `[(Alix, Max), 5]`.
+The next step was to use the `networkX` module in `Python` to add each edge and their weight to a graph object and export the object as a `.json` file which already has the right format for plotting using the `D3.js` wrapper function `forceNetwork()` in `R`.
+To conduct some further analysis, I create an `igraph` object to compute some simple network statistics.

 <br/>